telez371/rest_api_gosnomer/README.md

 ## Description

 This project is a web application built with Flask, a micro web framework for Python.
-The application allows users to generate and store unique phone numbers using the gosnomer library.
+The application allows users to generate and store unique car numbers numbers using the gosnomer library.
 The application utilizes a SQLAlchemy ORM to interact with a database and handle data.

 ## Documentation